 FR677 travels north connecting with more trails and is considered part of the Great Western Trail.

 FR36 travels to the south through a large steel gate.
 There is an empty info board sign as well.
 This trail leads you to the old stone cabin at the Copper Creek Admin. site.
-Find all the details at the FR36 Copper Creek Cabin
+Find all the details at the FR36 Copper Creek Cabin write-up.

 The first entrance to FR44 travels north in the sandy wash.

-20. Trail FR391 / Camping
+20. FR391 / Camping - Continue Straight (15

 FR391 travels to the north to a couple campsites before ending at a narrow turn around.